Yashwanthgowdam123/HiQode-assignments/ansible/issue_and_solutions/readme.md

 # Solution 2: Execute Ansible Using sudo

-Instead of switching users, execute the command as the `ubuntu` user.
+Instead of switching users, execute the command as the `root` user.

 ```bash
 sudo su